 - Ages 8 weeks to 6 months can have 30-60 ml cooled boiled water twice a day between the morning and evening feeds.

-- Babies 6 months – 12 months can have 60-120 mls of freshly drawn tap water twice per day.
+- Babies 6 months – 12 months can have 60-120 ml of freshly drawn tap water twice per day.

-Sugar is used in constipation remedies because it draws additional fluid into the baby’s bowels to soften hard stool.
+- Sugar is used in constipation remedies because it draws additional fluid into the baby’s bowels to soften a hard stool.

-- To add sugar to a bottle prepare a minimum of 7 oz with infant formula in the regular way, then add one formula scoop of brown sugar to bottle, shake to dissolve sugar it will dissolve better in a warm bottle.
-For the next 24 hours you can do this for every other feed.
-If constipation continues you can do this for every feed until the baby passes a bowel movement.
-Between sugar bottles do the water formula to keep baby hydrated.
+- To add sugar to a bottle, first, prepare a minimum of 7 oz of water in a bottle with the appropriate amount of infant formula how you usually would.
+Then add one formula scoop of brown sugar to the bottle and shake it to dissolve the sugar.
+It will also dissolve better in a warm bottle.
+For the next 24 hours, you can do this for every other feed.
+If constipation continues, you can do this for every feed until the baby passes a bowel movement.
+Between sugar bottles, use the water formula to keep baby hydrated.

-- Once baby passes the stool reduce the brown sugar bottles to every third, then fourth then fifth before stopping it all together.
+- Once baby passes the stool, reduce the brown sugar bottles to every third, then fourth, then fifth, before stopping it altogether.

-- Do not try these sugar added bottles for more than two days in a row.
-This option is for emergency situations.
+- Do not try these sugar-added bottles for more than two days in a row.
+This option is for emergencies.

-Laxatives might be a necessary measure if other options you have tried are failing to work.
-Picking the right one is important though because not all laxatives are the same in the way they work.
-Some laxatives soften the stool or stimulate the contraction of the bowel, where others do both of those things and then there are some that also offer additional fiber.
+- Laxatives might be a necessary measure if other options you have tried are failing to work.
+Picking the right one is important because not all laxatives are the same in the way they work.
+Some laxatives soften the stool or stimulate the contraction of the bowel, where others do both of those things, and then some also offer additional fiber.

-A suppository is medicine in a solid form administered by inserting it into the anus.
-They are used to treat constipation because they are effective in getting a bowel movement to pass normally within 15-60 minutes.
+- A suppository is a medicine in a solid form administered by inserting it into the anus.
+They are used to treat constipation because they effectively get a bowel movement to pass generally within 15-60 minutes.

-- Glycerin suppositories draw water to the intestines which encourage a bowel movement.
-Follow directions on package to insert, if used too frequently this will cause loss of normal bowel function.
+- Glycerin suppositories draw water to the intestines, which encourage a bowel movement.
+Follow directions on the package to insert.
+If used too frequently, this will cause a loss of normal bowel function.

-As always follow up with your doctor to ask more specific questions and to rule out anything more serious, but my hope is that something on this list is helpful to you and your baby and it gets “things” moving again!
+As always, follow up with your doctor to ask more specific questions and rule out anything more serious, but I hope that something on this list is helpful to you and your baby, and it gets “things” moving again!